HeatherEWhite/mammal_suture_fusion/README.md

 19. `tree_taxa_names` - taxa names matching those within the phylogeny for the full dataset (.csv)

 ## Analysis
-In this repository you will find raw data (.csv, .Rdata, .nexus) and scripts for analyses (scripts supplied as .R files)
+In this repository you will find raw data (.csv and .nexus) and scripts for analyses (scripts supplied as .R files)

  :file_folder:
 * **Data**